buildbot/buildbot/www/guanlecoja/README.md

 # guanlecoja: opinionated RAD build environment for single page web apps

+Note: this package is not maintained for uses outside Buildbot.

 It integrates several web technologies and methodologies together to accelerate web development.

 - Gulp: build tool